MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/database.md

     This package will be used to incorporate database operations into the application, and will be added to every project in the solution.

+    > [!IMPORTANT]
+    > SQLite.NET is a third-party library that's supported from the [praeclarum/sqlite-net repo](https://github.com/praeclarum/sqlite-net).

     Close the **NuGet Package Manager**.

 4. In **Solution Explorer**, in the **Notes** project, open **Note.cs** in the **Models** folder and replace the existing code with the following code: